Renaissance architecture of Toulouse: The Griffoul fountain

 As early as 1545, the capitouls undertook major works to restore to working order an ancient Roman aqueduct that led the waters of a high hill to the site of the cathedral.
-A first public fountain was installed by the sculptor Jean Rancy in 1549, replaced in 1593 by some of the elements of the current fountain: an obelisk in red marble from Cierp (in the Pyrenees), placed on a pedestal dug out of four niches housing bronze children each holding a ewer and urinating like the Manneken-Pis.
+A first public fountain was installed by the sculptor Jean Rancy in 1549, replaced in 1593 by some of the elements of the current fountain: an obelisk in red marble from Cierp (in the Pyrenees), placed on a pedestal dug out of four niches housing bronze children each holding a ewer and urinating like Manneken Pis.
 In 1649, vandalized, they were restored by Pierre Affre who replaced the ewers by snakes.
 It is only in the 19th century that the children were slightly modified so as not to offend against modesty.
 Other elements were added or replaced over the centuries (as illustrated by the multiplication of dates on the various parts of the fountain).

 Symbol of the capitouls' euergetism, during centuries this fountain was the only one to give water in Toulouse, supplemented by wells (often infected) and water carriers getting their supplies from the Garonne river.
 The spectacular wear of its stone coping testifies to its prolonged and intensive use.